Skip advert

 Advertisement - Article continues below

 The AMG corners flat, and through quick turns feels confident and assured, if not exactly enthralling.
 It’s hugely competent and well within itself as you build speed, but its personality is deeply buried beyond its high levels of reassuring traction and solid connection with the surface.
-Its pace impresses as you make progress across country but the combination of its bland engine tone and inexpressive high-speed handling make it perilously close to being one-dimensional.
+Its pace impresses as you make progress but the combination of its bland engine tone and inexpressive high-speed handling make it perilously close to being one-dimensional.

 Advertisement - Article continues below